qinyuehaothomas/VentCanvas-Demo/Project Descriptions/Devlog.md

 **Solution:**\
 process the audio into the format required by the model (*16kHz mono float32array*)\
 then feed it as an array

+# Day 3
+Added some cool frontend animations ig?(i dont rmb isit tdy or yesterday)

+**The code yesterday was not working**, so spent 3hr vibe coding a `AudioWorkletProcessor` that process the audio in the backend...

+**Problems:**
+1. The webpage is always dying everytime the audio is too long
+2. Prediction suddenly becomes dogshit(probabily still smth to do with the format)

+**Solution**
+Turns out the sampling rate is wrong